Metrics¶

 and include MathJax.
 See the user guide for details.

-mmm-eval provides a comprehensive set of metrics to evaluate MMM performance.
+mmm-eval provides a suite of metrics to evaluate MMM performance.
 This guide explains each metric and how to interpret the results.

 Overview¶